trimstray/nginx-admins-handbook/README.md

 ##### Load testing with wrk2

-  > To use the Lua API for wrk, see [scripting](https://github.com/giltene/wrk2/blob/master/SCRIPTING) chapter.
-I also recommend examples of [wrk2 scripts](https://github.com/giltene/wrk2/tree/master/scripts).
+  > See [this](https://github.com/giltene/wrk2/blob/master/SCRIPTING) chapter to use the Lua API for wrk2.
+Also take a look at [wrk2 scripts](https://github.com/giltene/wrk2/tree/master/scripts).

 ###### Standard scenarios